-Class Assignments and programs must be turned in on time.
+Class Assignments and Labs must be turned in on time.
 Given extreme circumstances, you may be allowed to turn in an assignment slightly late with your instructor's permission.

-If allowed, exams must be made up within 1 week of the scheduled time the class takes the exam or by a date set by your instructor.
+Quizzes and Exams must be made up within 1 week of the scheduled time the class takes the exam or by a date set by your instructor with prior approval.